Airtel Payments Bank customers' deposit surges 75% to Rs 1,000 cr in 2021 | Business

 He said the Reserve Bank of India's (RBI) decision to increase the day-end savings limit to Rs 2 lakh for payments bank account was a big boost last year.

-''Airtel Payments Bank is the fastest-growing bank with over 11.5 crore users across the country and a merchant base of over 80 million. ''With an annualized GMV (gross merchandise value) of over USD 17 billion (about Rs 1.27 lakh crore) and revenues close to Rs 1,000 crore on an annual basis, Airtel Payments Bank reported that it turned profitable for September quarter,'' Biswas said.
+''Airtel Payments Bank is the fastest-growing bank with over 11.5 crore users across the country and a merchant base of over 80 lakh. ''With an annualised GMV (gross merchandise value) of over USD 17 billion (about Rs 1.27 lakh crore) and revenues close to Rs 1,000 crore on an annual basis, Airtel Payments Bank reported that it turned profitable for September quarter,'' Biswas said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)